 A. The Ditch Doctor attachment is cheaper and faster.
-It’s more cost effective to use Ditch Doctor because for the same amount of money, many more meters of ditch can be done.
+It’s more cost-effective to use Ditch Doctor because, for the same amount of money, many more meters of the ditch can be done.

 Using the attachment keeps the fields in production and it improved water drainage quickly.

 Q. Is the crop yield in these fields different from last year?